kzlsakal/similar-listings-and-news/README.md

 ## Production

 ### Environment Setup

-- Add `SERVICE_MODE=production` to the environment variables
-- Add the deployment address to client/config.jsx
+> If npm installation is made in production mode or the dev dependencies are
+> pruned, environment variables need to be set in the shell since dotenv is a
+> dev dependency.

 ### Webpack Production Build